 40. Yet another argument advanced for reaching the conclusion that the Court would be justified in summarily disposing of the case without a jurisdictional decision relates to a proposition that the substantive dispute under the Genocide Convention, rather than the dispute over jurisdiction, has disappeared.
 It has been argued that Serbia and Montenegro, by contending that it was not a party to the Genocide Convention until March 2001, is bound to recognize that the rights which it was asserting in its Application under that Convention had no legal basis, and that therefore any legal dispute between itself and the respondent States concerning these rights and obligations under the Convention has ceased to exist.
-That dispute is the sole dispute in the cases concerning Legality of Use of Force, including the present one, in which the only ground of jurisdiction relied on is Article IX of the Genocide Convention, and thus, in these cases, the whole dispute would have disappeared.
+That dispute is the sole dispute in the cases concerning Legality of Use of Force in which the only ground of jurisdiction relied on is Article IX of the Genocide Convention, and thus, in those cases, the whole dispute would have disappeared.
+In the present case, this argument would imply that the Genocide Convention cannot be relied on by Serbia and Montenegro against the Netherlands.